Salilw1999/iesg-whitelabel-grafana/docs/sources/tutorials/grafana-fundamentals/index.md

 Let's generate an error, and analyze it with Explore.

 1. In the [sample application](http://localhost:8081), post a new link without a URL to generate an error in your browser that says `empty url`.
-1. Go back to Grafana and enter the following query to filter log lines based on a substring:
+1. Go back to IESG and enter the following query to filter log lines based on a substring:

    ```
    {filename="/var/log/tns-app.log"} |= "error"